 Parents calling to report an absence or a student tardy to school should call 217-444-1680.
 Parents needing to obtain a dismissal from school for their child should call 217-444-1516.
 Calls must be made by the parent/guardian and include the name of student, the grade level of the student, and the reason for the absence/tardy/dismissal.
 For absences, calls must be made on the day of the absence or within 48 hours of the absence.
-If a parent has no phone, he/she may write a note and turn it in to Rm.
-T102 or Rm.
-246 within 48 hours.
+If a parent has no phone, he/she may write a note and turn it in within 48 hours.
 If the parent does not excuse the absence within 48 hours, it will be unexcused.
 We would prefer a call each day in the event of a multiple day absence.
 If your child misses three or more consecutive days, they will need a doctor's note.
-For dismissals for medical reasons or court appointments, written verification must be brought to Rm.
-T102 when the student returns.
-Two missed class periods will be considered a full day absence.
+For dismissals for medical reasons or court appointments, written verification must be brought when the student returns.
+Two missed class periods will be considered a half-day absence.
+Four or more missed class periods will be considered a full day absence.